CDABACE/CDABACE/README.md

     - Waters11.py: Python code for a variation of Waters's CP-ABE scheme [[2]](#2).
     - TestWaters11.py: Python code to run "Waters11.py" under a simple example.
     - PoK.py: Python code for NIZKs used in the construction.
+    - ZeroPoly.py: Python code for Zero-Polynomial defines in Def.
+3.
 ## References
 <a id="1">[1]</a>
 Wang, Xiuhua, and Sherman SM Chow.